trevorswan11/zlx/README.md

 ## Tooling
 In an attempt to make a highly portable but usable program for my personal use, ZLX also has built in tooling which can be accessed through command line arguments as follows:
-- `compress <filepath> <output?>` will use huffman encoding to compress the given file and will output it to either the output path (if given) or to a file of the same name with extension `.zcx`.
+- `compress <filepath> <output?>` uses the zig standard library compress the given file and will output it to either the output path (if given) or to a file of the same name with extension `.zcx`.
 You can use the flag `-c` as a shorthand for `compress`
-- `decompress <filepath> <output?>` reverses the encoding done using ZLX's huffman encoding tool.
+- `decompress <filepath> <output?>` reverses the effects of ZLX's compression tool.
 You can use the flag `-dc` as a shorthand for `decompress`.
 The output is only optional if the filepath, stripped of `.zcx`, is not in the current working directory
 - `archive <path> <output?>` recursively compresses files in a directory, preserving folder structure and outputting a single compressed archive to either the inferred output file or to the given output filepath.
 You can use the flag `-a` as a shorthand for `archive`.
 Using `-c` on a folder dispatches to `-a`
-- `dearchive <filepath> <output?>` reverses the encoding done using ZLX's archiving tool.
+- `dearchive <filepath> <output?>` reverses the effects of ZLX's archiving tool.
 You can use the flag `-da` as a shorthand for `archive`.
 The `-dc` flag cannot be used to decompress archives.
 The output is only optional if the filepath, stripped of `.zacx`, is not in the current working directory.
 - Standard compression cannot be dispatched using archive calls.
 - `hex <filepath>` mimics the well known `xxd` program.
 You can use the flag `-x` as a shorthand for `hex`
 - `cat <filepath>` mimics the `cat` tool